 Private parking charges in Chester are also higher than those provided by the local authority.
-As an example a day ticket in the NCP car park in Pepper Street would cost £13.50, whereas a comparative ticket at Market Car Park costs just £6 which represents a 44% saving.
+As an example a day ticket in the NCP car park in Pepper Street would cost £16.50, whereas a comparative ticket at Delamere Street Car Park costs just £6.

-The Grosvenor Shopping Centre charge £7.80 for 3 hours parking in comparison to £4.50 for 4 hours parking at Market Car Park which represents a 41% difference.
+The Grosvenor Shopping Centre charge £7.80 for 3 hours parking in comparison to £4.50 for 4 hours parking at Delamere Street Car Park.